← All posts

 • Common App essay plus three Stanford-specific essays (around 100–250 words each)

-• Five short answer questions (50 words each)
+• Three short answer questions (50 words each)

 • Two teacher recommendations, ideally from junior- or senior-year academic teachers in different subject areas